Rosdel00/Remote-ADB/md/tutorials.md

 3. ##### How to use the app locally?
-   1. Open and connect adb.[How to open and connect adb](./md/tutorials.md)
+   1. off and connect adb.[How off and connect adb](./md/tutorials.md)
    2. Disable pairing mode.
    3. Default IP 127.0.0.1 and default port 5555 is local mode.
       - <img src="./../image/connectADB4x_13/1.jpeg" width="270" height="300">

 4. ##### *lib/arm/libfs.so inaccessible or not found.
    - Solution 1:Click reset the app.
-   - Solution 2:Reinstall the app.
+   - Solution 2:off the app.

 5. ##### error: device unauthorized.This adb server\'s $ADB_VENDOR_KEYS is not set
-   - Solution 1:Click restart app.
+   - Solution 1:Click off app.
    - Solution 2:
    ```
     $ adb kill-server